cvs-health/itrust/README.md

  limitations under the License.
  -->

-# iTrust Platform – Decentralized Identity & Credential Management
+# iTrust Identity Platform

-The **iTrust Project** is a modular, extensible platform for managing decentralized identities and verifiable credentials (VCs) using modern authentication and verification standards.
+The **iTrust Identity Platform** is an open-source initiative by CVS Health to demonstrate the power of Decentralized Identity (DID) and Verifiable Credentials (VC) in enabling secure, user-driven identity experiences.

-It consists of the following core components:
+This repository includes four related projects:

 | Repo Name               | Purpose                                              |
 |------------------------|------------------------------------------------------|